zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS trainer guide - OSS PaaS and DevOps.md

 1. What PaaS solution would you propose to Best For You Organics Company for moving their application into Azure?
 Will this solution minimize the number of application code changes required to migrate the application?
 How will container orchestration be handled?

+2. Describe the scalability, high-availability and performance options that are open to Best For Your Organics Company with the PaaS solution you proposed above.

-2. What options does the customer have for a Docker image registry?
+3. What options does the customer have for a Docker image registry?
 Which option you would recommend?

 *Database migration*